EvotecIT/OfficeIMO/README.md

 This is a small project (under development) that allows to create Microsoft Word documents (.docx) using .NET.
 Underneath it uses [OpenXML SDK](https://github.com/OfficeDev/Open-XML-SDK) but heavily simplifies it.
 It was created because working with OpenXML is way too hard for me, and time consuming.
-I originally created it for using within PowerShell module called [PSWriteOffice](https://github.com/EvotecIT/PSWriteOffice), but thought it may be useful for others to use in the .NET community.
+I created it for use within the PowerShell module called [PSWriteOffice](https://github.com/EvotecIT/PSWriteOffice), but thought it may be useful for others to use in the .NET community.

+If you want to see what it can do take a look at this [blog post](https://evotec.xyz/officeimo-free-cross-platform-microsoft-word-net-library/).

-I used to use DocX library (which I co-authored, before it was taken over by Xceed) to create Microsoft Word documents, but it only supports .NET Framework, and their newest community license makes the project unusuable.
+I used to use the DocX library (which I co-authored before it was taken over by Xceed) to create Microsoft Word documents, but it only supports .NET Framework, and their newest community license makes the project unusable.

 *As I am not really a developer, and I hardly know what I'm doing if you know how to help out - please do.*

-- If you see bad practice, please open and issue/submit PR.
+- If you see bad practice, please open an issue/submit PR.
 - If you know how to do something in OpenXML that could help this project - please open an issue/submit PR
-- If you see something that could work better - please open and issue/submit PR
+- If you see something that could work better - please open an issue/submit PR
-- If you see something that I totally made a fool of myself - please open an issue/submit PR
+- If you see something that I made a fool of myself - please open an issue/submit PR
 - If you see something that works not the way I think it works - please open an issue/submit PR

 I hope you get the drift?
 If it's bad - open an issue/fix it!
 I don't know what I'm doing!